-- State your name, telephone number, location where help is needed, the situation and if it’s still happening, how many people require help and whether there are weapons or dangerous substances involved.
+- State your name, telephone number, the location where help is needed, the situation, and if it’s still happening, how many people require help, and whether there are weapons or dangerous substances involved.

 - Don’t forget the code to your parking lot or apartment building.

-- Never hang up until you are told to do so.
+- Never hang up until the operator says you can.

-- If you have children, be prepared to cite their ages and how much they weigh (in kilograms) in case you need to call an anti-poison centre or to administer medication.
+- If you have children, cite their ages and how much they weigh if you need to call an anti-poison center or to administer medication.

-- If dealing with intoxications, make sure to inform them of what was taken and if possible, give them the rest of what was consumed.
+- In case you’re dealing with intoxications, make sure to inform them of what was taken and if possible, give them the rest of what was consumed.

-- You can see which numbers to call depending on the emergency in France (in French).
+- You can also see which numbers to call depending on the emergency in France (in French).